 Effective March 2019, the benefits were reduced in a meaningful way.
 Access to the Centurion lounges was limited to departure flights only and you can only enter a maximum of three hours before your departure time.
 This means that you can no longer visit a Centurion lounge at your final destination to freshen up or grab something to eat or drink.

 Additionally, the number of guests that you could bring into the lounge was reduced to two guests per cardholder (which is frustrating for families of four, like mine).
 In order for all four us to enter, I would need to pay $175 per year to add my wife as an authorized user.

 Unfortunately, if you want to access the Centurion Lounges, you’ll need to keep your Platinum Card from American Express.
 If any airline lounge works for you, then look at a card like the Chase Sapphire Reserve.
-Not only is the annual fee lower and the $300 travel credit more flexible, but you also receive a complimentary Priority Pass Select airport lounge membership.
+The annual fee is comparable and the $300 travel credit more flexible, but you also receive a complimentary Priority Pass Select airport lounge membership.